LyghtCode/apox-art-engine/README.md

 >
 > Can't send love or coffees? 😥 Nominate me for a **[GitHub Star](https://stars.github.com/nominate)** instead!
 >
-> Your support means a lot to me as it allows me to continue working on opensource projects just like this. 🙏😇
+> Your support means a lot to me as it allows me to dedicate my time and energy to create and maintain open-source projects that benefits the community.
+Thank you for supporting my mission to make technology better, accessible and inclusive for everyone.🙏😇

 ## 📝 Author